WHO flags Omicron risk, travel curbs tighten, Biden urges vaccination

 More than 261 million people in over 210 countries have been reported to be infected by the coronavirus since the first cases were identified in China in December 2019 and 5,456,515 have died, according to a Reuters tally.

-European Central Bank chief Christine Lagarde tried to reassure investors that the euro zone could cope.

-"We are all better equipped to respond to a risk of a fifth wave or the Omicron variant," she told Italian broadcaster RAI late on Sunday.

-(Reporting by Reuters bureausWriting by Himani Sarkar, Catherine Evans, Nick Macfie and Grant McCoolEditing by Leslie AdlerEditing by Clarence Fernandez, Peter Graff)
+(Reporting by Reuters bureausWriting by Himani Sarkar, Catherine Evans, Nick Macfie and Grant McCoolEditing by Peter Graff and Leslie Adler)